allegro/blog/_posts/2021-04-09-python-logging.md

 After that you will notice that your code has `extra=` with duplicated `user` and `action_type`.
 It’s a Bad Thing!
 Imagine what would happen if there was another `logger.debug`, and another?
-Lots of repeated code, that should be written only once…
+Lots of repeated code that should be written only once…

 ![I see copypastes in code](https://i.imgflip.com/54peqd.jpg)